Tropical Storm Claudette (1979): Elsewhere

 In Missouri, rainfall exceeded 5 in in some areas.
 The James River overflowed near Springfield, trapping two elderly women in their home.
 Heavy rainfall in Farmington backed-up sewer drains, flooded basements, and blew-off large manhole covers.
 Flood water swept away a car in Ste.
 Genevieve, washed-out a portion of a sidewalk, and toppled fencing along a baseball field.
 At the Cover Wagon RV park in Waynesville, flooding damage was approximately $5,000.
 In Rolla, floodwaters between 3 and 4 ft forced the evacuation of eight families, and washed out driveways.
 Cars, sheds, fences, kennels, and butane tanks were swept to other locations.
 Numerous roads were closed in Christian, Greene, and Taney Counties.

 As the remnants of Claudette moved inland, it dumped heavy rains across the Midwest and Ohio Valley.
 Flooding was reported in Missouri, where heavy rains caused significant flooding near St. Louis.
 In Indiana, about 9 inches of rain fell and isolated flooding was reported.

 Aftermath

-On July 28, 1979, then-President of the United States Jimmy Carter issued a disaster declaration for Texas, allowing the counties of Brazoria, Chambers, Dallas, Galveston, Jefferson and Orange to be eligible for government aid in order to recover from flooding.
+On July 28, 1979, President Jimmy Carter issued a disaster declaration for Texas, allowing the counties of Brazoria, Chambers, Dallas, Galveston, Jefferson and Orange to be eligible for government aid in order to recover from flooding.